-Anyone who has ever worked in a noisy environment, such as on a factory floor, knows that there are often strict rules about how loud the sounds workers are exposed to can be, and for how long workers
+Anyone who has ever worked in a noisy environment, such as on a factory floor, knows that there are often strict rules about how loud the sounds workers are exposed to can be, and for how long workers can be exposed.
+This is because long-term exposure to loud sounds can damage the sensitive hair cells in the inner ear.
+After they are damaged, hair cells are not replaced, resulting in permanent hearing loss.

 Although noise exposure in the workplace is a long acknowledged danger, a much more recent concern is listening to personal music players (such as the iPod) through headphones.
-The popularity of these devices, combined with the number of hours many people-especially teenagers-use them, have led many hearing specialists to worry about the safety of the players.
+The popularity of these devices, combined with the number of hours many people -- especially teenagers -- use them, have led many hearing specialists to worry about the safety of the players.
 There is evidence to suggest that 5%-15% of headphone users listen to their music players at levels and lengths of time that are considered unsafe.
 Potentially, this could lead to an epidemic of hearing disabilities in the future.